 - Have high breaking strength, so it’s strong and durable.
-A serger stitches very fast – around 1,500 stitches per minute.
+A serger stitch very fast – around 1,500 stitches per minute.
 This creates more stress on threads.

 - Cost more than cheap, poor-quality thread.

 The most widely available serger thread is made of 100% polyester.
 Most often it’s written on the cones – spun polyester.
-But there are other types of polyester threads – filament and core spun polyester.
-Spun polyester threads are less expensive to produce and are usually priced lower than other types of polyester thread.
-Spun polyester thread is not as strong as filament or core spun polyester threads.
+But there are other types of polyester threads – filament and core-spun polyester.
+Spun polyester threads are less expensive to produce and are usually priced lower than other types of polyester threads.
+A spun polyester thread is not as strong as filament or core-spun polyester threads.